Xiaomi SU7 vs Tesla Model 3: Can China Trump The Competition With Its Electrifying Sports Sedan?

 Xiaomi SU7’s expected price

 Based on the early rumours, the Xiaomi SU7 is expected to be priced at the same ballpark figure as the Tesla Model 3.
-The single-motor variant is expected to start under CNY 300,000 (approximately THB 1.45 million), which could make it a direct competitor to the Tesla Model 3 in terms of pricing.
+The single-motor variant is expected to start under CNY 300,000 (approximately INR 35.39 lakhs), which could make it a direct competitor to the Tesla Model 3 in terms of pricing.

 Xiaomi SU7’s launch date